 Does your Marketing department complain about website functionality?
 Lack of conversions and downtime?
-Somehow that’s the fault of the IT department.
-As a WordPress consultant for IT departments and marketing departments, I’ve witnessed the front line on both sides.
+As a WordPress trainer for IT departments and Marketing departments, I’ve witnessed the front line on both sides of the struggle between Marketing and IT.
+Implementing a few WordPress best practices can help.

 Does this sound familiar?